hacker-404-error/DevOps/02. LINUX/Getting_Started.md

 ## What is Linux

-- Linux is often referred to as an operating system, but in reality, it is more accurately described as a kernel
+- Linux is often referred to as an operating system, but in reality, it is more accurately described as a kernel.
 - `Definition`: It is an open-source operating system which is freely available to everyone.
 - `Development`: As it is open source, it is developed by sharing and collaboration of codes by world-wide developers.
 - `Manufacturer`: Linux kernel is developed by the community of developers from different parts of the world.
 Although the father of Linux, Linus Torvalds oversees things.